nettrades/nettrades-platform/README.md

 Every field has help text; dependency notes remind admins to install libraries.

 ## 6. Deployment Scripts

+The deployment scripts are in:

+nettrades-platform\scripts

+The file

+nettrades-platform\scripts\Readme.txt

+Provided the instructions.
+The script “create-nettrades-projects.sh” has already been ran and many of the files were copied over from the previous deepseek context window into the file structure, so it could be ignored.

 The project ships with a phase-based orchestrator (scripts/nettrades-setup.sh): text